 Our income tax planning analysis enables us to use varying assumptions to obtain the most beneficial tax results.
 We will produce supporting schedules of income, deductions, and available credits and provide you with an analysis of various planning scenarios.
 The proposed sale of a business is a great example of the critical nature of tax planning.
-For the seller of a business, the tax consequences of a sale affect the after-tax cash flow as much as the selling price of the business.
-It is of utmost importance for the seller to know the after-tax result in order to determine a selling price.
+It is of utmost importance for the seller to know the potential after-tax results in order to determine a selling price.

 Contact us for more information about our tax planning services.